 Our Top Pick & Best Product To Remove Fish Tank Algae

-This is a great tool for keeping the algae out of fish tanks and a pretty popular option for good reason (You can check the current price here).
+This is a great tool for keeping the algae out of fish tanks and a pretty popular option for good reason (You can check the current price at Amazon here).
 This is simply a magnet that attracts algae as it passes over the algae.
 This type of algae cleaning tool can really only be used for the glass of the fish tank but not for the substrate, plants, or other things like rocks and ornaments.

 It’s a really convenient tool because all you have to do is drag it along the glass to pick up the algae, it has a no scratch felt lined handle to make sure that the fish tank will not get scratched or damaged.
 It’s really convenient because you don’t actually have to put your hands into the aquarium.